 We see commercials and advertising all the time, and we're used to sales pitches that leave some details out or carefully represent a product in its best light.
-However, when it comes to investing in securities, that kind of marketing practice is frowned upon—and may be illegal.
+However, when it comes to investing in securities, that kind of marketing practice isn’t just frowned upon—it’s illegal.

-When you speak with your stockbroker or financial advisor about a potential investment opportunity, you have a right to all the important information associated with the investment.
-Your stockbroker, investment advisor, or other financial planner is bound by law to disclose this information to you before you hand over your cash.
-If a broker makes misleading statements about an investment or fails to give you the information you need, then it could be misrepresentation, and you could be headed for FINRA arbitration.
+When you speak with your financial professional about a potential investment opportunity, you have a right to all the important information associated with the investment.
+Your stockbroker, investment adviser, or other financial planner is bound by law to disclose this information to you before you hand over your cash.
+If a broker makes misleading statements about an investment or fails to give you the information you need, then it could be misrepresentation, and you could be headed for arbitration.

-As securities fraud lawyers, we often see misrepresentation or omissions in the form of:
+As securities lawyers, we often see misrepresentation or omissions in the form of:

-If you're not sure if you have a securities fraud claim against a stockbroker for investment misrepresentation and/or omission, schedule a completely free legal consultation with a highly respected securities fraud lawyer today.
-We'd be happy to answer your questions about securities fraud, FINRA arbitration, and whether you have a claim.
+If you're not sure if you have a claim against a financial professional for investment misrepresentation and/or omission, schedule a completely free legal consultation with a highly respected securities lawyer today.
+We'd be happy to answer your questions about investment misconduct and whether you have a claim.
 Contact us today!

 Watch our helpful video to learn more about misrepresentations and omissions: